Taming-the-BEAST/Prior-selection/README.md

 <br>

-You could specify the tip dates by hand, by clicking for each row (i.e. for each sequence) into the **Date** column and typing the date information in for each sequence in turn.
+You could specify the tip dates by hand, by clicking for each row (i.e. for each sequence) into the **Date (raw value)** column and typing the date information in for each sequence in turn.
 However, this is a laborious and error-prone procedure and can take a long time to finish.
 Fortunately, we can use BEAUti, to read off the dates from the sequence names for us.
 Each sequence is named such that the expression after the last underscore character ("_") contains the sampling date information.
 BEAUti can search for this expression to extract the sequence date.

 > Press the **Auto-configure** button.
 A window will appear where you can specify how BEAUti can find the date of sampling of each sequence. ([Figure 5](#guessDates))